Spectral viscosity method with generalized Hermite functions for nonlinear conservation laws: Numerical experiments

-In both spectral schemes, we let $\varphi=H_m^\alpha(x)$, $m=0,1,\cdots,N$, in \eqref{eqn-spectral scheme} or \eqref{eqn-spectral scheme-v}.
-The coefficients $\tilde{u}_m(t)$ or $\tilde{v}_m(t)$, $m=0,\ldots,N$, are the solution of a nonlinear system of ordinary differential equation.
-It is solved by using the fourth order Runge-Kutta method with an adaptive time step ({\it ode45} in Matlab).
+{In the sequel, in} both spectral schemes \eqref{eqn-spectral scheme} {and} \eqref{eqn-spectral scheme-v}, we let $\varphi=H_m^\alpha(x)$, $m=0,1,\cdots,N$.
+The coefficients {$\hat{u}_m(t)$ and $\hat{v}_m(t)$}, $m=0,\ldots,N$, are the solutions {to the corresponding} system of {nonlinear} ordinary differential equation.
+It is solved by using the fourth order Runge-Kutta method with adaptive time {steps} ({\it ode45} in Matlab).

+The viscosity {operator $Q_{m_N}$} in scheme \eqref{eqn-spectral scheme} { is defined by $\hat{q}_k$.
+We shall} try the following multipliers in \cite{AR}: { } for $k>m_N$.
+It is easy to check that condition \eqref{eqn-q} are satisfied {by $\hat{q}_k^1$.
+It is suggested in \cite{MT} that $\hat{q}_k^2$ and $\hat{q}_k^3$ may yield better resolution of the shock.
+However, the lower bound in \eqref{eqn-q} does not hold.}